anywherelearning

 My Nature Journal

-A guided nature journal with prompts for sketching, writing, and outdoor observation.
+Homeschool nature journal for kids ages 6-14: guided prompts for sketching, writing, and outdoor observation.
+Any season, any trail.

 Why unstructured outdoor play matters